-The other $(O_T)$ uses a first person pronoun in six clauses, all in subject position, and a locative or deictic form in two clauses.
+A third noticeable difference between the older and the younger signers is in the use of pronouns.
+Of the two older signers, one (O_S) does not use pronouns at all in his narrative.
+The other (O_T) uses a first person pronoun in six clauses, all in subject position, and a locative or deictic form in two clauses.
 The deictics are complements of the verb SEE, and they refer to a place or situation mentioned in the previous clause, rather than to a particular referent, interpreted as THERE or THAT (situation).
 In contrast, both younger signers use pronouns referring to first, second, and third person throughout their discourse.
+11

 Pronouns are linguistic entities with no fixed denotation, performing the abstract grammatical function of co-referring to a previously mentioned participant.
 The interpretation of first and second person pronouns is dependent on those present in the discourse situation, specifically on the identity of the addressor and addressee.
-Pronouns referring to third person may be interpreted that way too, if they refer to a present participant other than the addressor and addressee.
+Pronouns referring to third person may be interpreted this way too, if they refer to a present participant other than the addressor and addressee.
 But more often than not, third person pronouns are interpreted by establishing co-reference with referents mentioned previously in the discourse.
-As such, they signal syntactic dependency, by virtue of being dependent on another element in the discourse for their interpretation.
-Third person pronouns are therefore syntactic elements (as opposed to lexical elements) par excellence.
+As such, they signal referential dependency, by virtue of being dependent on another element in the discourse for their interpretation.
+Third person pronouns, then, are not lexical elements, but are grammatical elements par excellence.

-Of the two older signers, one $(O_S)$ does not use pronouns at all in his narrative, as pointed out above.
-The other, $O_T$ , uses mainly the first person pronoun, 'I'.
+Of the two older signers, one (O_S) does not use pronouns at all in his narrative, as pointed out above.
+The other, O_T , uses mainly the first person pronoun, 'I'.
 Since first and second person pronouns are situation- and not context-dependent, it is only third person pronouns that mark co-referentiality with referents introduced earlier in the text, and, crucially, these pronouns are almost entirely absent from the narratives of both of the older signers.
-They either use explicit nouns, or no overt nouns at all.
+They either use explicit nouns, or no overt nominals at all.
 Referential dependency is either marked by using the same noun again, or must be inferred.
-This results in many one-word constituents where either the subject or the predicate is not overtly stated. $Y_A$ 's and
+This results in many one-word constituents where either the subject or the object (or both) is not overtly stated.
+Y_A 's and Y_A 's narratives, in contrast, explicitly mark such referential dependency by using third person pronouns throughout their discourse (see Table 2).
+A good example is found in the beginning of Y_A 's story.